What are Factor Models?

 - Ensure that an investor’s aggregate portfolio meets his risk appetite and return expectations.

 - Build Portfolios that obtain a consistent result or remodel according to the characteristics of a particular index.

 - Estimate cost of equity capital for valuation

 - It is hard to decide how many factors to include in a model.

 - Interpretation of the meaning of the factors is subjective.

 - Selecting a good set of questions is complicated, and different researchers will choose different sets of questions.

 - An improper inquiry might lead to complicated outcomes.

-This has been a guide to what are Factor Models & its definition.
-Here we discuss types of factor models in finance – single and multi-factor along with examples.
+This article has been a guide to what are Factor Models & its definition.
+Here we discuss types of factor models in finance – single and multi-factor, along with examples.
 You can learn more about Finance from the following articles –